Los Angeles Wrongful Death Lawyer

 During the process, the defendant or his or her insurer may try to offer an inadequate amount or wrongfully deny your claim.
-You need an experienced and aggressive attorney to help you negotiate a fair settlement.
+You need an experienced and aggressive wrongful death attorney to help you negotiate a fair settlement.

-An experienced wrongful death attorney from The Ryan Law Group can interact and negotiate with an insurance company on your family’s behalf.
+An experienced wrongful death lawyer from The Ryan Law Group can interact and negotiate with an insurance company on your family’s behalf.
 We will take care of negotiations for you so you can focus on grieving with your family.

 Our attorneys will properly evaluate your claim and fight for a fair and full amount for the death of your loved one.
 If the insurance company refuses to be fair, we can represent you at trial in Los Angeles County instead.
 Our lawyers will do everything possible to ensure your voice is heard and your family has what it needs during this difficult time.

 If a family member has suffered a wrongful death in, please contact us immediately for assistance.
 We understand that this is not an easy time for you, and we want to make sure that you are given the support necessary.
 Schedule a free consultation with us today and see how we can help.
-You may call our office at (310) 321-4800 or fill out our online contact form.
+You may call our local law office at (310) 321-4800 or fill out our online contact form.